kreonjr/CourseProject/README.md

 ### topic-files

 This folder contains our evaluation files.
 Since the results of our project are user facing at the end, we had to find a way to do some manual evaluation.
-This is done by setting a ground truth sample, picking some prjects and manually categorizing them under specific topics.
+This is done by setting a ground truth sample, picking some projects and manually categorizing them under specific topics.
 Then when our output is generated, we manually went through the sample topics and rated the relevance of the algorithm compared to the ground truth file.

 ### web